 CASA serves young people who were brought to Canada as children and yet are living in Ontario without immigration status.
 CASA provides outreach, legal representation, and trusted intermediary supports to ensure these “undocumented” young people can access the knowledge, resources, and legal supports they need to take agency of their futures and live safe, secure, chosen lives.

-Young people living without status in Canada can face significant uncertainty and insecurity.
-Many people in this situation came to Canada as young children, grew up here, and consider Canada their home.
-Complex barriers, including a lack of financial resources, inability to access services and opportunities, social isolation, and fear of detention or deportation often prevent CASA’s clients from getting the advice and help they need.
+Young people living without immigration status in Ontario can face significant uncertainty and insecurity.
+Many people in this situation were brought to Canada when they were very young, and consequently they have little connection to their country of origin.
+Many are unaware of their lack of status, or its consequences, until they are late teenagers or high school graduates.
+Complex and overlapping issues of marginalization, including a lack of financial resources, difficulties accessing education, healthcare, housing, and employment, social isolation, and fear of detention or deportation often prevent CASA’s clients from getting the advice and help they need.

 For legal information on Immigration and Refugee law, visit our Legal Wiki

 For more information about CASA, to access our services, or book a CASA workshop, please contact us.